louisaaronmiller/neovim/README.md

 The configuration is contained within a single `init.lua` file rather than being split across a plugin folder.

-'git clone https://github.com/louisaaronmiller/neovim.git ~/.config/nvim' To install directly into nvim config folder
+`git clone https://github.com/louisaaronmiller/neovim.git ~/.config/nvim` To install directly into nvim config folder

 ------------